rackspace/rack/design.md

 rack servers instance get 12345
 ```

-This is an example of ways to add terseness without compromising consistency.
+This is an example of a way to add terseness without compromising consistency.
 The key in this example would be that *every* method that requires `--id` as a flag would be able to be shortened to use a fifth argument which is implicitly interpreted as `id`.